Usbac/wolff/docs/en/authentication.md

 $auth->getUser();
 ```

-If no user has been logged in previously with the `login` method or if the last login attempt failed this will return `null`.
+This method will return `null` if no user has been logged in previously with the `login` method or if the last login attempt failed.